 Discovering Siberia: ski touring around Baikal Lake

-Last November, a group of six skiers from Switzerland set out on a unique adventure: a 1–week ski touring trip to one of the most isolated corners of Siberia, the wild and still under-the-radar region of Mamay Valley, 10 kilometers away from the famous Baikal Lake.Ivan Moshnikov, a Russian KMGA certified mountain guide they contacted through Explore-Share, was their guide along the journey.
+Last November, a group of six skiers from Switzerland set out on a unique adventure: a 1–week ski touring trip to one of the most isolated corners of Siberia, the wild and still under-the-radar region of Mamay Valley, 10 kilometers away from the famous Baikal Lake.Ivan Moshnikov, a Russian KMGA / IFMGA certified mountain guide they contacted through Explore-Share, was their guide along the journey.

 One of Siberia’s most stunning natural wonder is Baikal Lake, the oldest and deepest lake in the world (just try to imagine 1,700 m of depth!), lying to the south.